Finishing the web application with Sequent

 </form>

-When we now submit an empty form the error messages are displayed underneath the input fields.
+When we now submit an empty form, the error messages are displayed underneath the relevant input fields:

 So to summarize, when creating a web application:

-- In Sequent you typically bind forms to
+1. In Sequent you typically bind forms to Command objects

-Again this is not something that Sequent handles for you since it is not a web framework.
+Again, this is not something that Sequent handles for you, since it is not a web framework.
 It is however not that hard to rescue from.
-Since we only have one custom error class in this example we will rescue this error explictly.
+Since we only have one custom error class in this example we will rescue this error explicitly.

 post '/authors' do